epenchev/radio-point/README.md

-# radio-point
+# Sampix
-Radio point, an app to listen to your favourite music from youtube.
+Sampix, an app to listen to your favourite music from youtube.